MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-tshoot.md

 ## Update to the latest version

 Issues can occur when the gateway version is out of date.
 It's a good general practice to make sure you're using the latest version.
-If you haven't updated the gateway for a month or longer, you might want to [install the latest version of the gateway](service-gateway-update.md).
+If you haven't updated the gateway for three months or longer, you might want to [install the latest version of the gateway](service-gateway-update.md).
 Then see if you can reproduce the issue.

 ### Inconsistent versions between gateway members in a cluster